Snap (NYSE:SNAP) Announces Earnings Results

-Snap (NYSE:SNAP – Get Rating) posted its earnings results on Thursday.
-The company reported ($0.02) earnings per share for the quarter, missing analysts’ consensus estimates of $0.01 by ($0.03), Briefing.com reports.
-The company had revenue of $1.06 billion for the quarter, compared to analysts’ expectations of $1.07 billion.
+Snap (NYSE:SNAP – Get Rating) announced its earnings results on Thursday.
+The company reported ($0.02) EPS for the quarter, missing the Zacks’ consensus estimate of $0.01 by ($0.03), Briefing.com reports.
+The firm had revenue of $1.06 billion during the quarter, compared to the consensus estimate of $1.07 billion.
 Snap had a negative return on equity of 16.48% and a negative net margin of 11.85%.
-The firm’s quarterly revenue was up 38.1% on a year-over-year basis.
-During the same quarter in the prior year, the company earned ($0.19) EPS.
+The business’s revenue for the quarter was up 38.1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted ($0.19) earnings per share.
 Snap updated its Q2 2022 guidance to EPS.

-A number of research firms have weighed in on SNAP.
-Citigroup upgraded Snap from a “neutral” rating to a “buy” rating and upped their target price for the stock from $41.00 to $50.00 in a report on Wednesday.
-MKM Partners lowered their target price on Snap from $47.00 to $41.00 and set a “buy” rating for the company in a report on Friday.
-Susquehanna lowered their target price on Snap from $42.00 to $34.00 and set a “neutral” rating for the company in a report on Friday.
-Zacks Investment Research lowered Snap from a “hold” rating to a “sell” rating and set a $44.00 price objective for the company. in a report on Tuesday, January 11th.
-Finally, Wedbush increased their price objective on Snap from $36.00 to $40.00 and gave the company a “neutral” rating in a report on Friday, February 4th.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating and twenty-four have assigned a buy rating to the stock.
-Based on data from MarketBeat, Snap currently has an average rating of “Buy” and an average target price of $52.31.
+A number of equities research analysts have recently weighed in on SNAP shares.
+Bank of America upgraded Snap from a “neutral” rating to a “buy” rating and set a $55.00 price target on the stock in a research note on Friday, February 4th.
+The Goldman Sachs Group reissued a “buy” rating and issued a $65.00 price target on shares of Snap in a report on Friday, February 4th.
+Oppenheimer decreased their price target on Snap from $75.00 to $55.00 and set an “outperform” rating for the company in a report on Friday, February 4th.
+KeyCorp boosted their price target on Snap from $36.00 to $45.00 in a report on Friday, February 4th.
+Finally, Zacks Investment Research downgraded Snap from a “hold” rating to a “sell” rating and set a $44.00 price target for the company. in a report on Tuesday, January 11th.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and twenty-four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $52.31.

-Several hedge funds have recently added to or reduced their stakes in SNAP.
-Center for Financial Planning Inc. purchased a new stake in shares of Snap during the 3rd quarter valued at approximately $41,000.
-Flagship Harbor Advisors LLC increased its holdings in Snap by 70.6% in the 4th quarter.
-Flagship Harbor Advisors LLC now owns 17,232 shares of the company’s stock valued at $810,000 after purchasing an additional 7,132 shares during the last quarter.
-Advisors Asset Management Inc. acquired a new stake in Snap in the 4th quarter valued at approximately $156,000.
-Public Employees Retirement System of Ohio increased its holdings in Snap by 13.9% in the 4th quarter.
-Public Employees Retirement System of Ohio now owns 8,208 shares of the company’s stock valued at $386,000 after purchasing an additional 999 shares during the last quarter.
-Finally, Chicago Partners Investment Group LLC increased its holdings in Snap by 28.7% in the 4th quarter.
-Chicago Partners Investment Group LLC now owns 12,083 shares of the company’s stock valued at $479,000 after purchasing an additional 2,698 shares during the last quarter.
-54.85% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in SNAP.
+Allstate Corp raised its holdings in Snap by 184.0% during the fourth quarter.
+Allstate Corp now owns 68,522 shares of the company’s stock worth $3,223,000 after purchasing an additional 44,396 shares during the last quarter.
+Vident Investment Advisory LLC raised its holdings in shares of Snap by 2.9% in the fourth quarter.
+Vident Investment Advisory LLC now owns 50,576 shares of the company’s stock worth $2,378,000 after acquiring an additional 1,440 shares during the last quarter.
+NewEdge Advisors LLC raised its holdings in shares of Snap by 7.4% in the fourth quarter.
+NewEdge Advisors LLC now owns 40,419 shares of the company’s stock worth $1,901,000 after acquiring an additional 2,779 shares during the last quarter.
+The Manufacturers Life Insurance Company raised its holdings in shares of Snap by 2.7% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 32,141 shares of the company’s stock worth $1,543,000 after acquiring an additional 833 shares during the last quarter.
+Finally, Flagship Harbor Advisors LLC raised its holdings in shares of Snap by 70.6% in the fourth quarter.
+Flagship Harbor Advisors LLC now owns 17,232 shares of the company’s stock worth $810,000 after acquiring an additional 7,132 shares during the last quarter.
+Hedge funds and other institutional investors own 54.85% of the company’s stock.

 Snap Company Profile (Get Rating)